Ivan Gorbunov (pilot)

 Ivan Mikhailovich Gorbunov (Иван Михайлович Горбунов; 25 May 1915 – 29 June 1953) was a Soviet flying ace awarded the title Hero of the Soviet Union during World War II.
-He remained in the military after the war and went on to fly in the Korean War; however, he did not live to see the end of the war, having been shot down and gunned in his parachute by American fighters.
+He remained in the military after the war and went on to fly in the Korean War, where he was killed in action on 29 June 1953.

 Early life

 Gorbunov was born on 25 May 1915 to a Russian peasant family in Stuzhen village.
 After completing secondary school and veterinary technical school he was drafted into the military.
 Sent to the Yeisk Naval Aviation School on a Komsomol ticket, he graduated from the institution in 1937, after which he worked at the Konotop Military Aviation School as a flight instructor before being promoted flight commander in a fighter squadron associated with the institution.

 World War II

 After the German invasion of the Soviet Union, Gorbunov began to participate in sorties as part of his flight school's squadron, but it was not until August 1942 that he was formally deployed to the frontlines as a fighter pilot in the 8th Fighter Aviation Regiment, which was honored with the guards designation and renamed as the 42nd Guards Fighter Aviation Regiment on 8 February 1943.
 Less than a week before the regiment's official renaming, he gained his first aerial victory - a courier plane over Timashevskaya.
 The following month during a sortie to attack an enemy airfield, his Yak-1 was hit by enemy anti-aircraft fire, but he managed to cross fly his stricken plane into friendly territory to make an emergency landing and extinguish the fire.
 Throughout the year he rapidly increased his tally of aerial victories, resulting in him being nominated for the title Hero of the Soviet Union in July 1943.
 By then, he had reached the rank of senior lieutenant and been promoted to the position of deputy squadron commander.
 When he was awarded the title Hero of the Soviet Union on 2 September 1943 his tally then stood at 15 solo plus one shared victory, and he continued to accumulate additional shootdowns until 1944, his last aerial victory being a Bf 109 over Zander on 13 April 1944.
 When the war ended he was a squadron commander with the rank of captain, having gained 24 solo plus one shared aerial victories.
 While he piloted both the Yak-1 and Yak-9 in the war, all of his shootdowns took place while piloting the Yak-1.